Unforgettable conscious experiences in critical conditions

 NDEs are not a recent phenomenon

-That experiences which can be classified as NDEs have also occurred in antiquity is evidenced by testimonies come to us.
-Beyond some classic cases, such as that reported by Plato in the Republic (in which Era, a Greek soldier believed dead in battle and laid with other corpses on the funeral pyre, came back to life and described his journey into the otherworld), it is worth to be reminded an episode narrated by the historian Ludvico Antonio Muratori in Chapter IX of his interesting lesser work titled Ont he Force of Human Fantasy, published in 1745: «...a noble girl for a fierce fever came to a furious delirium: when it ceased, she was lying unconscious and motionless, so it was believed that she was dead, and nobody thought of anything else than preparing her funeral.
+That experiences which can be classified as NDEs have also occurred in antiquity is highlighted by various testimonies.
+Beyond some classic cases, such as that reported by Plato in Republic (in which Era, a Greek soldier believed dead in battle and laid with other corpses on the funeral pyre, came back to life and described his journey into the otherworld), it is worth to be quoted an episode narrated by the Italian historian Ludvico Antonio Muratori in chapter IX of his interesting lesser work titled On the Force of Human Fantasy, published in 1745: «...a noble girl for a fierce fever came to a furious delirium: when it ceased, she was lying unconscious and motionless, so it was believed that she was dead, and nobody thought of anything else than preparing her funeral.
 But after a while she throw a sigh, so that the bystanders rushed with liquors, and by warming her body they did so, that she returned to herself.
-However she did not thank them for this benefit, on the contrary she bursted into wails because they had diverted her soul, come to a sphere of inexplicable tranquility and happiness, to which no one could come on the earth, and that no joy and pleasure of this life could be compared to what she had experienced.
+However she did not thank them for this benefit, on the contrary she bursted into wails because they had diverted her soul, arrived in a sphere of ineffable tranquility and happiness, to which no one could come on the earth, and that no joy and pleasure of this life could be compared to what she had experienced.
 She added to have heard with her ears the groans of her parents, and the reasoning about her funeral; but that this in no way had interrupted her tranquility; and that her soul had been so deeply immersed in those delights, that no longer she could think of the things of the world, or even to save her body».

-Regarding the cases studied, one can observe that there is no relation between a person's ethical or religious attitude, his lifestyle, sex, or age, and the possibility of experiencing a positive or distressing NDE.
-Although some potential suicides report having had distressing NDEs, with disturbing guilt feelings, a much larger number reported positive NDEs.
-Besides, in some NDEs there are both negative and distressing elements as well as positive and comforting visions, and in a few rare cases of which we know, it happened that one person experienced in two different occasions both a positive NDE and a distressing NDE.
-It is therefore possible that the quality of NDEs depends on factors related to the functioning of the nervous system and the brain at the time of experience.
+Regarding the cases studied, we can notice that there is no relation between a person's ethical or religious attitude, his/her lifestyle, sex or age, and the possibility of experiencing a positive or distressing NDE.
+Although some potential suicides report having had distressing NDEs, with disturbing feelings of guilt, a much larger number reported positive NDEs.
+Besides, in some NDEs there are both negative and distressing elements as well as positive and comforting visions, and in a few rare cases of which we know, it happened that one person experienced in two different occasions both a positive and a distressing NDE.
+It is therefore possible that the quality of NDEs depends on factors related to the functioning of the nervous system and the brain at the time of the experience.